Why Avoid Afternoon Sun in Singapore HDB Units

 How accurate is the sun analysis?

-We use the lat long of the project's position combined with actual floorplan data to calculate exactly how sunlight enters each room throughout the year.
-The analysis accounts for your unit's orientation, window positions, and wall angles.
+We use the project's coordinates and actual floorplan data to calculate how sunlight enters each room throughout the year.

 Does the analysis consider how deep the sun penetrates into my rooms?